Scientific accuracy through independent review

 U.S. Geological Survey

 Dr. Johnson received a Ph.D. in Zoology from North Dakota State University, an M.S. in Statistics from the University of Wisconsin, and a B.A. in Mathematics and Psychology from the University of Minnesota.
-In 1970, Dr. Johnson joined the USGS’s Northern Prairie Wildlife Research Center, where he is now Research Statistician and Senior Scientist.
+In 1970, Dr. Johnson joined the USGS’s Northern Prairie Wildlife Research Center, where he is now Emeritus Research Statistician and Senior Scientist.
+He also serves as an Adjunct Professor in the Fisheries, Wildlife, and Conservation Biology Department at the University of Minnesota, Saint Paul.
 Dr. Johnson’s expertise is in the fields of statistics, monitoring and inventory methods, quantitative ecology, and avian biology.
-Currently he, together with colleagues and students, is investigating the influence of wind turbines on breeding grassland birds, using acoustic and ultrasonic monitors to assess the intensity of low-level flights of birds and bats, Identifying migration pathways along and across the Great Lakes, and developing a Rapid Assessment Method for assessing risks of wind development to wildlife and their habitats.
-He has been involved with wind-wildlife issues for more than a decade and has served the National Wind Coordinating Collaborative and The Wildlife Society.
-He has published numerous scientific articles, and coauthored several recent reports on wind-wildlife issues.
-He is an Honorary Member of The Wildlife Society, a Fellow of the American Ornithologists’ Union, and a member of American Association for the Advancement of Science, American Statistical Association, Biometric Society, Royal Statistical Society, Institute of Mathematical Statistics, Ecological Society of America, Cooper Ornithological Society, Wilson Ornithological Society, Society for the Study of Chaos Theory in Psychology and Life Sciences, and the Great Plains Natural Science Society (past president).
+Together with colleagues and students, he has investigated the influence of wind turbines on breeding grassland birds, used acoustic and ultrasonic monitors to assess the intensity of low-level flights of birds and bats, identified migration pathways along and across the Great Lakes, and developed a Rapid Assessment Method for assessing risks of wind development to wildlife and their habitats.
+He has been involved with wind-wildlife issues for more than 15 years and has served the National Wind Coordinating Collaborative, American Wind Wildlife Institute, and The Wildlife Society.
+He has published numerous scientific articles and coauthored several recent reports on wind-wildlife issues.
+He is an Honorary Member of The Wildlife Society, a Fellow of the American Ornithologists’ Union, and has been involved in the American Association for the Advancement of Science, American Statistical Association, Biometric Society, Royal Statistical Society, Institute of Mathematical Statistics, Ecological Society of America, Cooper Ornithological Society, Wilson Ornithological Society, Society for the Study of Chaos Theory in Psychology and Life Sciences, and the Great Plains Natural Science Society (past president).

 President & Principal Ecologist